mozilla-l10n/engagement-l10n/README.md

 # engagement-l10n

-Localization of content for Engagement (snippets, tiles, etc.).
+Localization of Mozilla Foundation content, including Advocacy actions (emails, petitions…) and fundraising.

 # License
 Translations in this repository are available under the terms of the [Mozilla Public License v2.0](http://www.mozilla.org/MPL/2.0/).